SwissDataScienceCenter/renku/docs/user/templates.rst

 dependencies; they are the instructions for conda/pip installations of the libraries in your ``requirements.txt`` file.
 If there's nothing special about the libraries you're installing, you wont have to make changes to this file.
-Else, check out :ref:`interactive_environments`.
+Else, check out :ref:`sessions`.

 ``.dockerignore``
 """""""""""""""""